How to Spend 4 Days in Amsterdam: The Best Itinerary

 Anne Frank House

-A devastating but unmissable edition to your 4 days in Amsterdam itinerary is a stop at the Anne Frank House, a museum formed on the site where this young girl chronicled her family’s journey as they hid for two years during the Holocaust.
+A devastating but unmissable addition to your Amsterdam itinerary is a stop at the Anne Frank House, a museum formed on the site where this young girl chronicled her family’s journey as they hid for two years during the Holocaust.

 When you visit, you’ll see the bookcase that hid the entrance to the secret annex and original items from the kitchen, along with countless photos and videos.